namtvit07/pushpop/README.md

 The name of this job is 'print job'.
 It runs every 5 minutes and it has 1 step.

 Inside of a `job` configuration block, steps are added by using the `step` method.
 They can also be added by using a method registered by a plugin, like `keen` or `twilio`.
-For more information on plugins see [Plugin Documentation](#plugin-documentation).
+For more informatio on plugins see [Plugins](#plugins).

 The period of the job's execution is set via the `every` method.
-This is basically a passthrough to the [Clockwork](https://github.com/tomykaira/clockwork) long-running process scheduler.
-Here are some cool things you can do with regard to setting times and days:
+This is a passthrough to the [Clockwork](https://github.com/tomykaira/clockwork) long-running process scheduler.
+Clockwork gives you a great deal of flexibility when it comes specifiying when jobs should run.
+Here are some examples:

 ``` ruby
 every 5.seconds